abhisheksaxena1998/Emergency-Blood-Plasma-Notification-System/README.md

 ![How to install](/howTo/howtouse.gif)

-1. Download zip file from releases.
+1. Download zip file from releases https://github.com/abhisheksaxena1998/Emergency-Blood-Plasma-Notification-System/releases.
 2. Extract the zip file.
 3. Turn on developer mode in your Browser.
 4. Load unpacked browser extension.

 ## API Usage.